CodeWhiteWeb/ShiginimaSE_Unofficial/README.md

 More coming soon

 # ShiginimaSE_Unofficial
-this is a unofficial and upgraded version or real ShiginimaSE_v3000 and much safer with no virus
+this is a unofficial and upgraded version of real ShiginimaSE_v3000 and much safer with no virus
 # ZOOM like a lambo
 adjusted some peformace issues from real launcher, and launches the game 1000X times faster
 # Ram - the friendly foe of games